-For the employers, there is, on top of any compensation ordered, a fine of $12,600 penalty per offence for an individual and $63,000 penalty per offence for a corporation.
+For the employers, there is, on top of any compensation ordered, a fine of $12,600 penalty per offence for an individual and a $63,000 penalty per offence for a corporation.

 What is the process of an adverse actions claim?

 First, the employee or their solicitor will have to lodge a claim with Fair Work.
 The respondent (the employer) will receive the complaint and will have to lodge a response to the claim.
 To help resolve the matter a private conference will be organised.
 If the matter isn’t resolved in the conference, and all reasonable attempts to resolve the matter were made, then both parties can consent to the Fair Work Commission to resolve the matter.
-If both parties no not consent, then an application to the Federal Court can be made to have the claim heard there.
+If both parties do not consent, an application to the Federal Court can be made to have the claim heard there.

 How long do I have to lodge an adverse action claim?

 If an adverse action has resulted in you being dismissed, you have 21 days to lodge a claim.
-If it is an adverse action does not involve a dismissal, the 21-day time limit does not apply.
+If an adverse action does not involve a dismissal, the 21-day time limit does not apply.

 Because of the broad scope of an adverse action claim, it presents difficultly for employers.
-It can also be very costly if you’re found to have taken an adverse action against an employee.
-The laws ae not meant to stop employers and managers from making reasonable business decisions.
+It can also be very costly if you’re found to have taken adverse action against an employee.
+The laws are not meant to stop employers and managers from making reasonable business decisions.
 They are designed to hold employers and managers accountable for their decision-making processes.

 How can I protect myself from an adverse action claim?

 - Having a consultation with employees to get their view on any major business decisions that may affect them.
-Many awards have consultation provisions, however, even if it is not required, it can be useful to explain your decision-making process.
+Many awards have consultation provisions.
+However, even if it is not required, it can be useful to explain your decision-making process.

 - Make sure you’re thinking clearly when you make the decision.
-Decisions made when you’re emotional, are usually based on assumptions and not facts.
+Decisions made when you’re emotional are usually based on assumptions and not facts.
 This will usually lead to not being able to justify the action taken and open to an adverse action claim.